Compare and save on travel insurance for Pakistan with theidol.com

 If you’re thinking of getting involved in extreme sports in Pakistan, you might need extra cover.

-Pakistan is usually covered in worldwide travel insurance, but certain providers may refuse to cover you if you travel to areas advised against by the Foreign and Commonwealth Office (FCO).
+Pakistan is usually covered in worldwide travel insurance, but certain providers may refuse to cover you if you travel to areas advised against by The Foreign, Commonwealth and Development Office (FCDO).

 If your holiday to Pakistan is likely to be your only trip this year, single-trip travel insurance will do.
 But if you’ve got several trips in the pipeline, annual travel insurance could save you time and money.